superfly/docs/js/the-basics/database.html.md

 it securely.
 The way to do so varies by database and adapter.
 An example for postgres can be found at [node-postgres features > ssl](https://node-postgres.com/features/ssl).

-Equally importantly, if your database is hosted within the [Fly.io private network](https://fly.io/docs/networking/private-networking/), you will _not_ want to connect with SSL/TLS connection options.
+Equally important, if your database is hosted within the [Fly.io private network](https://fly.io/docs/networking/private-networking/), you will _not_ want to connect with SSL/TLS connection options.